diahsav/Mini-Project-1-Ecommerce-Business-Analysis-/README.md

 # Mini-Project-1-Ecommerce-Business-Analysis-
-Mini Project for SQL course at Data Science Bootcamp About analyzing e-commerce business performance using SQL.
+Mini Project for SQL course at Data Science Bootcamp.

+About analyzing e-commerce business performance using SQL.

 Business metrics analyzed here are :  customer growth, product quality, and payment method used by customer

 Dataset from :
 https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce